ubaldot/defrecs/README.md

 Here are some general guidelines on how to design your application:

 1. Start your project by adjusting the platform components.
-Don't forget to initialize them and to schedule them from the `application_setup.c` file.
+Don't forget to initialize them and to schedule them from the `application_setup.c` file,
 2. You only have two types of tasks: *periodic* tasks defined in `application_setup.c` and *deferring* tasks called by ISR:s which are defined in `interrupts_to_tasks.c`.
-Deferring tasks wake up sporadically, i.e. upon Interrupt-Service-Routine (ISR) call, so they are not periodic.
+Deferring tasks wake up sporadically, i.e. upon Interrupt-Service-Routine (ISR) call, so they are not periodic,
-3. ISR:s shall always be deferred to tasks.
+3. ISR:s shall always be deferred to tasks,
 4. A component should be scheduled only in one periodic task.
-Avoid calling the same component from different periodic task.
-However, an already scheduled components can be called by a deferring tasks.
+Avoid calling the same component from different periodic task, However, an already scheduled components can be called by a deferring tasks,
-5. Never use HAL functions in the application layer!
+5. Never use HAL functions in the application layer,
-6. Components shall communicate only through their publish/subscribe interfaces.
+6. Components shall communicate only through their publish/subscribe interfaces,
 7. Pay attention to your components scheduling.
 Some outputs may be sampled faster or slower than some inputs and that could lead to a number of problems.
 Be sure that the scheduling makes sense to your application.